 However, you may consider finding a credit fixing agency that would help to improve your credit score.

 Borrowed Down Payment with “non-traditional” resources are no longer allowed

-The borrowers are no longer be able to submit a down payment with borrowed money, from the unsecured lines of credit, unsecured personal loans, and even credit cards.
+The borrowers are no longer able to submit a down payment with borrowed money, from the unsecured lines of credit, unsecured personal loans, and even credit cards.

 The CMHC says that the borrower must provide the down payment from their own resources.
 These can include personal savings, investments, equity from the sale of the house or property, financial support from relatives, or a government grant.

 A debt service ratio calculates and determines how much an applicant can afford to borrow.
 The new CMHC mortgage rule lowers the maximum Gross Debt Service (GDS) from 39% to 35%, and the maximum Total Debt Service (TDS) from 44% down to 42%.

 The GDS ratio gauges the amount of your monthly after-tax earnings that you’ll need to use to pay for any monthly expenses associated with owning a property.
 These include mortgages, proper tax, heating bills, and condo fees (only if you are looking to buy a condo).